 Mr. Wardenski graduated from Notre Dame de Namur University (Belmont, CA) with a Bachelor of Arts in Music.
-At NDNU he studied music theory/musicianship under Dr. Denis Moreen and Dr. Michael Schmitz, and classical guitar under Richard Patterson and David Duenas.
-Ian performed in a number of chamber ensembles and jazz ensembles, which performed throughout the San Francisco bay area.
-Mr. Wardenski gave his senior guitar recital in May 2001.
+At NDNU he studied music theory/musicianship under Dr. Denis Moreen and Dr. Michael Schmitz, and classical guitar under Richard Patterson and David Dueñas.
+Ian performed in a number of chamber ensembles and jazz ensembles, which appeared throughout the San Francisco Bay Area.
+Mr. Wardenski also gave numerous solo recitals throughout Northern California.

 Mr. Wardenski believes strongly in a close relationship between scholarship and performance, and promotes this relationship in his classes.
 This passion for research and performance can be seen in Mr. Wardenski’s graduate thesis entitled: Engaging the Musical Mind: Promoting the Value of Music Theory and Analysis Toward Authentic Interpretation and Performance of Selected Works of Francisco Tarrega, as well as in his dissertation.
-Furthermore, Mr. Wardenski brings his enthusiasm of scholarship and performance to the concert stage.
-He has given lecture recitals in Pennsylvania, Delaware, Maryland, and Washington D.C.
+Further, Mr. Wardenski brings his enthusiasm of scholarship and performance to the concert stage.
+He has given lecture recitals in Pennsylvania, Delaware, Maryland, Washington D.C, and Virginia.

-Presently, Mr. Wardenski is a Music Instructor at Anne Arundel Community College (Arnold, MD).
+Presently, Mr. Wardenski is an Assistant Professor of Music at Anne Arundel Community College (Arnold, MD).
 He teaches courses in music theory, sight singing and ear training, music history, and guitar.
-Mr. Wardenski is also the faculty advisor to the Improvisational Music Committee.
+Ian is also the music director for the AACC Small Jazz Combo.